ktuffner-demo/bridgecrew-hashicorp-workshop-2022/Lab 2 - Terraform Cloud/README.md

-# Step # 11 - Registering a new OAuth Application in Github for Terraform Cloud
+# Step # 11 - Registering a new OAuth Application in Github for Terraform Cloud - Part # 1

+Sample screenshot of the Github "Register a new OAuth Application" broswer tab

 <img width="683" alt="image" src="https://user-images.githubusercontent.com/98493117/151454938-a1aadf60-db02-457f-95c3-df651b1498fb.png">